skypto/content-md/app-design/02-MVC.md

 As with other software architectures, MVC expresses the "core of the solution" to a problem while allowing it to be adapted for each system.
 Particular MVC architectures can vary significantly from the traditional description here.

 ### Components
 The _model_ is the central component of the pattern.
 It expresses the application's behavior in terms of the problem domain, independent of the user interface.
-It directly manages the data, logic and rules of the application.
+It directly manages the data, logic and rules of the application. <br>
 A _view_ can be any output representation of information, such as a chart or a diagram.
-Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.
+Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants. <br>
 The third part, the _controller_, accepts input and converts it to commands for the model or view.

 ### Interactions
 In addition to dividing the application into three kinds of components, the model–view–controller design defines the interactions between them.

-A _model_ stores data that is retrieved according to commands from the controller and displayed in the view.
+A _model_ stores data that is retrieved according to commands from the controller and displayed in the view. <br>
-A _view_ generates new output to the user based on changes in the model.
+A _view_ generates new output to the user based on changes in the model. <br>
 A _controller_ can send commands to the model to update the model's state (e.g., editing a document).
 It can also send commands to its associated view to change the view's presentation of the model (e.g., scrolling through a document, movement of document).

 Exercises